diatoming/Drop2Download/README.md

 Simple macOS app for youtube-dl sitting in menu bar

 ### Usage
-Drag and drop a URL to the app icon in menu bar.
+Drag and drop a link to the app icon in menu bar.

 ### Integrate with DintFeed
 Drop2Download's URL scheme is *d2d*, you can use this scheme in DintFeed to download